Park Heong-joon: Early life and education

-During the 1980s, Park was interested with left-wing ideologies i.e. Marxism.
-Not only studying those ideologies, he worked at left-leaning magazines, for example, Creation and Criticism and Reality and Science.
+During the 1980s, Park was interested with left-wing ideologies such as Marxism.
+Along with studying those ideologies, he worked at left-leaning magazines, for example, Creation and Criticism and Reality and Science.
 In June 1991, he was briefly an editor of Monthly Mal, along with Jung Tae-in, who later joined the Justice Party and became a progressive economist.

 Political career

 In the early 1990s, Park was a founding member of the Popular Party; others are Kim Moon-soo, Cha Myong-jin and Lee Jae-oh; all of them are now notable conservative figures.
-The party was, however, won no seats in the 1992 election and was deregistered.
+The party, however, won no seats in the 1992 election and was deregistered.